codem1ner/codeminer/README.md

 # Developer Resources
-Reccomended resources for learning web development (based on bitter experience).
+Recommended resources for learning web development (based on bitter experience...)

 ##
 - [The Odin Project](https://www.theodinproject.com/) - an excellent starting point for anyone (I'm currently using it).
 My only minor gripe is that it references too many external resources from the outside, which can be distracing.